Amirabbas-K/simple_django_blog/README.md

 - [ ] add some post
 - [ ] login and sign up
 - [x] edit post
+- [ ] Make an API for collecting posts
 - [x] is_authenticated
 - [x] why that thumbnail did not upload